 Eliminating chemical weapons

 Canada, through the Weapons Threat Reduction Program, has provided significant contributions to assist with the destruction of declared chemical weapons stockpiles.
-In partnership with the OPCW, the United Nations and other members of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction, Canada has to date contributed over $235 million in support of tangible CW threat reduction activities in Russia, Libya, Iraq, Syria and elsewhere.
+In partnership with the OPCW, the United Nations, INTERPOL and other members of the Global Partnership Against the Spread of Weapons and Materials of Mass Destruction, Canada has to date contributed over $240 million to support chemical weapons destruction in Russia, Libya, Iraq and Syria and tangible chemical weapons threat reduction activities around the world.
 Canada is steadfast in its commitment to support further concrete actions that mitigate threats and hold to account those that have committed CW-related atrocities, so as to protect Canadians and individuals everywhere from the horrors of chemical weapons.

 Meeting our obligations